marxanweb/general/README.md

 This repo should be used alongside the [marxan-server](https://github.com/andrewcottam/marxan-server) and [marxan-client](https://github.com/andrewcottam/marxan-client) repos which provide the source code for the Marxan Server and Client respectively.
 More information on the architecture of Marxan Web is available in the [Developer Documentation](https://andrewcottam.github.io/marxan-web/documentation/docs_dev.html).

-## Marxan Web (hosted beta version)
+## Hosted Marxan Web (beta version)
-Marxan Web is available for beta testing here: [https://beta.biopama.org/marxan-client/build/](https://beta.biopama.org/marxan-client/build/)
+Marxan Web is available for beta testing here: [https://beta.biopama.org/marxan-client/build/](https://beta.biopama.org/marxan-client/build/).
+This hosted service requires no installation.

 ## Installer for Windows
 The installer for Windows is available in the [Releases](https://github.com/andrewcottam/marxan-web/releases) section of this repo.